-- 1. All exploit prevention options are turned on by default.
+- All exploit prevention options are turned on by default.
 We recommend that you use the default settings.
-You should monitor any exploit prevention events for a period of time before altering the settings. - Use the Exploit Prevention Event Viewer to monitor any exploit prevention events.
+You should monitor any exploit prevention events for a period of time before altering the settings. - 2.
+Use the Exploit Prevention Event Viewer to monitor any exploit prevention events.
 You can access the Event Viewer by clicking Events > Exploit Prevention Events. - 3.
 Amend the exploit prevention policy based on your monitoring.
-For example you may want to exclude some applications from exploit mitigation.
-For more information see the Sophos Enterprise Console help, Configuring policies > Exploit prevention policy section.
+For example you may want to exclude some applications or exploit events from exploit mitigation.
+For more information see the Sophos Enterprise Console help.